ghoti143/bible-study/1-samuel.md

 - Saul asked Jonathan what he did and Jonathan told him about eating the honey
 - The people ransomed Jonathan so he didn't die
 - There was hard fighting against the Philistines all the days of Saul

+## 15

+- The Lord told Saul to strike Amalek because they opposed the Israelites coming out of Egypt
+- Saul spared some of them against the will of the Lord so God said to Samuel that he regrets making Saul king
+- Samuel confronta Saul for not obeying the word of the Lord
+- Saul contends that he saved the sheep to make sacrifice.
+Samuel says that God delights in obeying his voice more than burnt offerings
+- Saul grabbed Samuels garment and it tore; Samuel said God has torn Israel from your hands
+- Samuel invited Agag whom Saul spared to meet him and Samuel hacked him to pieces

+## 16

+## 17